This is a re-blog of a blog post originally made on 7 November, 2014.

 Many other people asked for something more specific than the words I wrote.
 Some people gave me links to videos and asked me to comment on them.
 Others asked me if I had videos that showed good or bad therapy practices.
-I’ve heard from friends that good speech therapy can be seen from places like Kew Gardens for elderly people but that isn’t for everyone.
 That’s what this post is all about.
 This is important stuff and many people specifically asked me to do this.
 It is not my intention to publically shame anyone by using publically available videos.
 I am sharing one video that I found particularly disturbing and two video examples of good therapies in the hopes that seeing these examples will help make the ideas I write about more visual and understandable.

 And, again, I want to emphasize that I am not accusing Isabella’s parents of anything.
 I am 100% sure that they are loving parents who care deeply about their child and her future and who believe that they are helping her to have a better life with the therapy they are providing for her.
 But I cringe in pain when I see what the poor girl is being put through in the name of helping her.
 I assume her parents put this video online to help others know more about therapy.
 Please take my comments in that light as well.